 RSAC 2026 opens today at the Moscone Center in San Francisco.
 I’m not there in person this year, but I’ve spent the past week tracking every pre-conference announcement, keynote preview, and vendor press release.
-The signal-to-noise ratio is rough.
-So here’s my attempt to cut through it for practitioners who want to know what actually matters this week.
+There’s a lot to take in, so here’s my attempt to highlight what’s most relevant for practitioners this week.

 NHIs are the privileged service account problem reborn at 100x scale.
 Same mistakes, same inertia, same excuses.
 Except now the service account can reason, make decisions, and talk to other service accounts autonomously.